Microsoft/azure-docs.pt-pt/articles/security-center/security-center-file-integrity-monitoring-baselines.md

 ---
-title: Monitoramento de integridade de arquivo na central de segurança do Azure
+title: File Integrity Monitoring in Azure Security Center (Monitorização da Integridade dos Ficheiros no Centro de Segurança do Azure)
-description: Saiba como comparar linhas de base com o monitoramento de integridade de arquivo na central de segurança do Azure.
+description: Aprenda a comparar as linhas de base com a Monitorização da Integridade do Ficheiro no Centro de Segurança Azure.
 services: security-center
 documentationcenter: na
 author: memildin